5xRuby/spgateway-rails/README.md

 ## Contributing

-Just open a PR :)
+Just open an issue or send a PR :)

 ## License